s-hreya-riram/sgd-using-mpi/README.md

 ```
 python main.py <file_path> <test_ratio> <hidden_dimensions> <learning_rate> <activation_function> <max_iterations> <batch_size> <seed> <debug (y/n)>
 ```
+The validations executed on the inputs are as below:
+1. The file path must be valid
+2. The test ratio must be a float value between 0 and 1 (both upper and lower bounds being excluded)
+3. Hidden dimensions must be a positive integer
+4. Learning rate must be a positive integer
+5. Activation function must be one of "relu", "sigmoid", "tanh", "leaky_relu", "elu"
+6. Max iterations must be a positive integer
+7. Batch size must be a positive integer
+8. Seed must be a positive integer
+9. Debug must be either "y" or "n", this is to ensure one sees the debugging logs only if they truly want to.

 To run this using MPI, you can do one of the following: